 SC criticises ‘casual’ govt approach to 2G auction

-The Supreme Court on Monday criticised the Centre's decision of not putting on auction the entire 2G spectrum cancelled by its February verdict, accusing it of adopting a "casual" approach on the matter.
-"Withholding of even 0.1 per cent of spectrum will not be acceptable", the court made it clear.
+The Supreme Court Monday criticised the Centre's decision to not auction the entire 2G spectrum cancelled by it in February and accused the government of adopting a "casual" approach.
+"Withholding of even 0.1 per cent of spectrum will not be acceptable," the court said.

-The court was apprised that while 900 MHz-telecom spectrum was not available for auction, the entire block of 1800 MHz spectrum cancelled by the court earlier was not auctioned either, on the basis of a TRAI recommendation.
-It was contended that the government withheld more than 30 per cent of the available spectrum in 1800-MHz category since it auctioned only 136 MHz out of total 431 MHz.
+The court was apprised that while 900 MHz telecom spectrum was not available for auction, the entire block of 1,800 MHz spectrum cancelled by the court was not auctioned either as recommended by TRAI.

 "At no point of time the court was informed that auction was going to be only for 800 and 1,800 MHz spectrum... government is very casual in dealing with this matter...We will have to consider withholding of spectrum and other related issues, especially in the light of the averment that even the entire 1800 MHz spectrum was not auctioned.
 We will say that withholding of even 0.1 per cent of spectrum will not be acceptable.
 They were required to auction the entire spectrum," the bench said.